jazmineuno/JazmineGui/README.md

 Also multiple addresses are not yet supported in this version.
 If you want multiple addresses please use the Linux version.

 This is not yet production quality, there are some issues.
 The software functions as intended but use with care.
+Do not use special characters in password, yet.
+Make sure you can close and restart the program and access the wallet before adding tokens.

 This software starts three server processes listening on localhost (127.0.0.1).
 The ports are psuedo-randomized, the software will look for an open port to use for each service.
 This minimizes issues with security.